 - You may be asked to have an interview, confirm information, or give more details.

 - It will be sent back so you can finish it.

 - If your application is approved

-- You will be informed in writing and provided with further information on the next steps to proceed to obtain your permanent residence status (i.e. medical instructions, background checks).
+- You will be told in writing and learn the next steps to become a permanent resident (such as a medical exam and background checks).

 - If your application is refused

-- You will be informed in writing.
+- You will be told in writing.
 Discuss next steps with your lawyer.